this page last modified

 Links to other web sites that have chemo drug information

-- MedlinePlus is a service of the US National Library of Medicine and NIH.
+MedlinePlus is a service of the US National Library of Medicine and NIH.
 The coverage is similar to the drug sheets given to you by the doctors.
-Although another site, cancerpage.com, takes you to the same drug sheets, it's nice because only cancer drugs are listed.

-- Medscape is presented by WebMD.
+Medscape is presented by WebMD.
 The drug info is a supplement to doctor's information; a good feature is the easy-to-find adverse drug-drug interactions.
+You do need to set up an account to access the information, but it is free.

-- The Internet Drug Index, or RxList, gives some information about chemo drugs.
-The site is noteworthy because through the advanced search you to look up drug from imprint code on tablet.
+RxList, gives some information about chemo drugs.
+The site is noteworthy because through the Pill Identifier you to look up drug from imprint code on a tablet.
 (If you find a pill and do not know what it is, you can look it up using the drug ID.)

 These pages are intended for informational purposes only and are not intended to render medical advice.
 The information provided on Ped Onc Resource Center should not be used for diagnosing or treating a health problem or a disease.
 It is not a substitute for professional care.
 If you suspect your child has a health problem, you should consult your health care provider.